raimonbosch/sparksql-dashboard/README.md

 The SparkSQL-Dashboard is a dashboard designed for Spark.
 You can generate graphs and compose data analytics dashboards from Spark SQL queries.

 ## Installation instructions
 In the first step we create aggregated tables.
-The aim of aggregated tables is to generate smaller and faster tables i.e. converting a raw table with sessions by url to a smaller table aggregated by total sessions by day:
+The aim of aggregated tables is to generate faster and smaller tables i.e. creating a table with the results of a GROUP BY of a bigger table:

     export DASHBOARD_HOME=$(pwd)
     spark-submit src/Dashboard/aggregations.py